zeroheure/odoo-seo/README.md

-For SEO badvices see http://www.abondance.com (french)
+For SEO advices see http://www.abondance.com (french)

 For more informations see http://zeroheure.info